patchshorts/cgodwin.io/src/toybox/resumeGame.md

       // Add a new segment to the snake body at the new position this.snake.body.unshift({ x: this.snake.position.x, y: this.snake.position.y });

       if (!this.ctx) {
         const canvas = this.$refs.gameCanvas;
         this.ctx = canvas.getContext('2d');
       }
       // Check if the snake has collided with the food const foodBoundingBox = {
-        x: this.food.position.x,
+        x: this.food.nuggets[this.food.count].position.x,
-        y: this.food.position.y - 10, // Subtract 10 to account for font size
+        y: this.food.nuggets[this.food.count].position.y - 10, // Subtract 10 to account for font size
-        width: this.ctx.measureText(this.food.text).width,
+        width: this.ctx.measureText(this.food.nuggets[this.food.count].text).width,
         height: 10, // Use fixed height of 10 for font size };
       if (